samstratton95/demo/README.md

-# This is a test for Bioinf 575

-demo     test

-new line

-test for commit
+Repo for BIOINF 575 to test git commands

+We use this for class sessions 4 and 5 but also for homework 1